 I tried in couple places.
 In two I was recommended.
 No one wanted to hire me.
 I couldn't get even introductory job in my country.
 Half of the knowledge I got thru last couple years would be sufficient easily in any other industry to get really good paid job.

-And beside this, right now I'm to old and I'm doing this solely myself for too long to go and work in group.
+Besides, right now I'm to old and I'm doing this solely myself for too long to go and work in a group.
 And I'm also more interested in making things you will not find in this industry.
 Making effects for some shity films with bad scripts is not how I would like to spend my life anymore.

 Like Macha said in some post I read here: If you are smart enough to learn Houdini and couple other things yourself (or something like this ), you are really better if you find job in other industry.
 And it's true.